jagmansidhu/DaRoomate/README.md

-# ProjectStart
+# DaRoomate

 ## Overview

-ProjectStart is a full-stack web application featuring a Spring Boot backend and a React frontend.
-It provides user authentication, profile management, friend connections, and real-time messaging using WebSockets.
+DaRoomate is a full-stack web application for roomates featuring a Spring Boot backend and a React frontend.
+It provides user authentication, profile management, friend/roomate connections, and real-time messaging using WebSockets.
 The backend uses PostgreSQL for data storage and supports OAuth2/JWT authentication (with Auth0 integration).
 Docker Compose is used for local development and testing environments.

 ---